seulipl/EG-Fluid/README.md

-# Stokes FEM Codes (based on iFEM)
+# Fluid FEM Codes: Stokes & Brinkman (based on iFEM)

-This repository contains MATLAB codes for solving Stokes problems using pressure-robust Enriched Galerkin (EG) finite element methods.
+This repository contains MATLAB codes for solving fluid flow problems (currently the Stokes and Brinkman equations) using pressure-robust Enriched Galerkin (EG) finite element methods.
 It is built on top of selected routines from [iFEM](https://www.math.uci.edu/~chenlong/programming.html), an open-source MATLAB finite element package by Long Chen (GNU GPL v3).

 ---